SaiCode-DEV/foodsharing/docs/docs/troubleshooting.md

 Some strategies how to find or avoid errors are collected here.

 ## Nightly scripts
-With ```./scripts/docker-compose run --rm --no-deps app php -f run.php Maintenance daily``` you can call the nightly scripts.
+With `./scripts/symfony-console foodsharing:daily-cronjob` you can call the nightly scripts.

 ## Test artifacts